MileHacker Logo

 • Motorcycle and scooter rentals are available but limited in Agrigento itself.

-• More common in larger cities or popular coastal resorts.
+• More common in larger urban areas or popular coastal resorts.

 • The hilly terrain of Agrigento's historic center makes scooter use challenging for casual riders.